10 things you need to know before the opening bell

 Investors betting against JD.com made $153 million after the company's CEO was accused of sexual misconduct.
 Shares fell 14% last week after Liu Qiangdong was detained in the US over Labor Day weekend.

 Brexit stockpiling could make a mini recession next year 'almost inevitable' for the UK.
-This will cause a short-term boost to UK GDP growth, but that will be reversed after Brexit as businesses rundown their inventories.
+This would cause a short-term boost to UK gross-domestic-product growth, but it would be reversed after Brexit as businesses run down their inventories.

 New US economic data is set to be released.
 Federal Reserve Consumer Credit is set to be released at 3 p.m.
 ET.
 The US 10-year yield is up 6 basis points at 2.94%.